-Planning for the 2016 Annual Action Plan began early in the program year when the Community Development Advisory Committee (CDAC) held numerous public meetings (October 8, 2015, January 14, 2016, February 11, 2016, March 10, 2016, April 21, 2016, May 12, 2016 and June 27, 2016) in order to develop Bryan's 2016 Annual Action Plan (AAP).
-Two of the public meetings (March 10th and June 27th) included public hearings, presentations and discussion on the CDBG and HOME grant allocations for the proposed 2016 AAP and those same meetings also included public hearings to provide information and receive comments related to Fair Housing and Affirmative Marketing issues in Bryan.
-The June 27, 2016 meeting began a 30-day public comment period, which ended July 26, 2016.
+Planning for the 2017 Annual Action Plan (AAP) began early in the program year when the Community Development Advisory Committee (CDAC) held numerous public meetings (October 13, 2016, November 10, 2016, January 25, 2017, February 9, 2017, March 9, 2017, April 13, 2017, May 18, 2017 and June 29, 2017) in order to develop Bryan's 2017 AAP.
+Two of the public meetings (March 9th and June 29th) included public hearings, presentations and discussion on the CDBG and HOME grant allocations for the proposed 2017 AAP and those same meetings also included public hearings to provide information and receive comments related to Fair Housing and Affirmative Marketing issues in Bryan.
+The June 29, 2017 meeting began a 30-day public comment period, which ended July 28, 2017.
 There were also multiple Joint Relief Funding Review Committee (JRFRC) meetings held jointly with the City of College Station to provide information, receive and review applications, and accept public input related to public service funding in the community.
-Public service applications were solicited and received between February 15, and March 24, 2016.
-A pre-proposal workshop was held on February 15, 2016 and another seven public JRFRC meetings were held on the following dates: April 7, 2016, April 14, 2016, April 21, 2016, April 28, 2016, May 5, 2016, and two meetings on May 18, 2016.
+Public service applications were solicited and received between February 16, and March 23, 2017.
+A pre-proposal workshop was held on February 16, 2017 and another seven public JRFRC meetings were held on the following dates: April 6, 2017, April 13, 2017, April 20, 2017, April 27, 2017, May 4, 2017, and two meetings on May 17, 2017.

-This document annually updates and commits to the 5-Year Consolidated Plan which includes an assessment of housing and homeless needs, a housing marketing analysis, a five-year strategic plan, and monitoring standards and procedures to ensure compliance with program requirements.
+This document annually updates and commits to the 5-Year CP which includes an assessment of housing and homeless needs, a housing marketing analysis, a 5-year strategic plan, and monitoring standards and procedures to ensure compliance with program requirements.
 The CP's Strategic Plan describes priorities and strategies (measurable goals) for addressing community needs concerning affordable housing, homelessness, needs of special populations, and non-housing community development needs.
 The 2015-19 CP was adopted by the City of Bryan Council on July 28, 2015.
-On April 14, 2016, during a public meeting, staff and CDAC reviewed the general project allocation recommendations for the 2016 AAP.
-Subsequently, at its June 27, 2016 meeting, the CDAC held a public hearing for the 2016 AAP, provided for the beginning of a comment period, and reviewed the draft 2016 AAP.
-It was determined that the 2016 AAP, and all described therein, be forwarded to the Bryan City Council for action.
-The Bryan City Council approved the 2016 AAP at its July 12, 2016 regular meeting.
+On April 13, 2017, during a public meeting, staff and CDAC reviewed the estimated general project allocation recommendations for the 2017 AAP.
+Subsequently, at its June 29, 2017 meeting, the CDAC held public hearings for the 2017 AAP, provided for the beginning of a comment period, and reviewed the draft 2017 AAP.
+It was determined that the 2017 AAP, and all described therein, be forwarded to the Bryan City Council for action.
+The Bryan City Council approved the 2017 AAP at its July 11, 2017 regular meeting.

-A list of the proposed activities was published in the Bryan/ College Station Eagle on June 13, 2016, satisfying the 15-day notice required for the public hearing held on June 27, 2016.
-The June 27th public meeting began the required 30-day comment period.
-Citizen comments on the proposed 2016 AAP were accepted through July 26, 2016 (see Attachments)
+A list of the proposed activities was published in the Bryan/College Station Eagle on June 15, 2017, providing a 15-day notice for the public hearing held on June 29, 2017.
+The June 29th public meeting began the required 30-day comment period.
+Citizen comments on the proposed 2017 AAP were accepted through July 28, 2017 (see Attachments)

-Public service announcements (PSAs) were also provided to and published by the 211-Texas non-emergency help-line, and the Community Partnership Board (representing over 80 local service providers).
+Public service announcements (PSAs) were also provided to and published by the 211-Texas nonemergency help-line, and the Community Partnership Board (representing over 80 local service providers).
 Additionally, PSAs were linked to on the City of Bryan's website, the CDS Dept. webpage, on the city's informational television station (Channel 16), and on social media like YouTube.
 Finally, similar information was also forwarded to local radio stations to be aired in their community information slots.